Individual ecotherapy sessions in person or online

 What happens in an Ecotherapy session?

-A session may involve guided walks in nature, meditation, creative expression, or activities that encourage mindfulness and reflection, all aimed at deepening the connection to nature.
+A session may involve guided walks in nature, meditation, creative expression, or activities that encourage mindfulness and reflection, all aimed at deepening the connection to self and the wider world.
+There is space to explore parts work when one is ready.
+It is a space for healing and coming into your wholeness: to belong and remember.

 Do I need a therapist to practice Ecotherapy?